yunojuno/django-charid-field/README.md

 * are URL-safe
 * can be represented in a visual-space-efficient manor
 * are collision-resistant to allow for client side generation
+* UUID v6, v7, v8 are in RFC draft and not ready.

-cuid, ksuid, ulid & many others offer this, and prefixing gets us the global namespace.
+[cuid], [ksuid], [ulid] & many others offer this now, and prefixing gets us the global namespace.

 **Why not use integers?**